Chelsea star Hudson-Odoi arrested on suspicion of rape | Goal.com

 Chelsea star Hudson-Odoi arrested on suspicion of rape

-Chelsea star Callum Hudson-Odoi was arrested on Sunday on suspicion of rape following an alleged incident at his west London apartment.
+Chelsea star Callum Hudson-Odoi has been arrested on suspicion of rape following an alleged incident at his west London apartment.

 The Metropolitan Police said in a statement that both they and the London Ambulance Service were called in the early hours of Sunday, May 17 to a report of an unwell woman.